-In this five-part seminar, learn the basics of lockpicking, examine how locks are portrayed in popular media, and design a lock from scratch.
+In this 5-part seminar, learn the basics of lockpicking, study more advanced concepts in researching attacks against locking systems, and design a lock from scratch.

 This course will cover the anatomy of locks, the fundamentals of how to pick them, and a number of things that aren’t fundamental at all.
-Over the course of five sessions, we’ll familiarize ourselves with the tools in a lockpicker’s kit, learn how to pick a basic pin tumbler lock, and decode a combination lock.
-We’ll also think about keyspace reduction, examine lockpicking in popular media, and even design a new lock from scratch.
-By the end of this course, you’ll not only be equipped with a handy practical skill (and the tools needed to put it to practice) but you’ll also have unlocked a new perspective of the world around you, as well as the world portrayed in popular media.
+Over the course of five sessions, we’ll familiarize ourselves with the tools in a lockpicker’s kit, learn how to pick a basic pin tumbler lock, and expand our skill set by tackling security pins.
+We’ll also study more advanced concepts, including keyspace reduction, decoding combination locks, and even designing a new lock from scratch.
+This course not only aims to equip you with a handy practical skill and the tools needed to put it to practice, but also to unlock a new perspective about the world around you.

 Syllabus at a Glance